MrValdez/pictionary-clone/README.md

 # Security issue

 1. The server-client network structure uses player id to authenticate the player.
 To mitigate hackers from randomly guessing and hijacking a player, the player's socket info (ip address, ip port, etc) should also be used.
 The fix is to change from ZeroMQ's REQ/REP network architecture to something else; probably PUSH/PULL?

+# Bugs

+1. Because the choices in STAGE_SELECT_ANSWER uses broadcast, any new clients that connected after the broadcast will miss the initial choices

 # Answers